projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 Firmware (CSE FW) behaves as the root of trust in this platform boot flow.
 It authenticates and starts the BIOS (SBL), whereupon the SBL is responsible for authenticating and verifying the ACRN hypervisor image.
-Currently the Service VM kernel is built together with the ACRN hypervisor as one image bundle, so this whole image signature is verified by SBL before launching.
+The Service VM kernel is built together with the ACRN hypervisor as one image bundle, so this whole image signature is verified by SBL before launching.